Popular Destinations

 What hotels can you book at 18?

-The booking flow at 18 is no different from booking at any other age.
-The mechanical difference is at the front desk, where the agent checks the age on the photo ID against the property's minimum.
-Properties listed here have set their minimum at 18, so the reservation goes through and is honored on arrival.
+The booking page doesn't care how old you are.
+The friction lives at the front desk, where the agent compares the age on your ID to the property's published minimum.
+The hotels listed here have that minimum set at 18, so the reservation clears and the key gets cut.

-Independent boutique hotels and budget chain franchises (Motel 6, Super 8, Days Inn, La Quinta, Red Roof) are the most reliable bookings.
-Mid-scale brands like Hyatt Place, Holiday Inn Express, and Comfort Inn vary by property.
-Sonder and Pod Hotels are platform-wide 18+.
-Hilton, Marriott, and Drury default to 21+ at most properties.
+Most reliable bookings: independent boutiques and budget franchises — Motel 6, Super 8, Days Inn, La Quinta, Red Roof.
+Hyatt Place, Holiday Inn Express, and Comfort Inn vary by individual property.
+Sonder and Pod are 18+ across the whole platform.
+Hilton, Marriott, and Drury default to 21+ at most U.S. locations.

-What you'll need: a government-issued photo ID matching the reservation name, and a credit or debit card in your own name for the deposit hold ($50–$200 per night).
-A parent's card will not work even with written authorization at most 18+ properties.
+Bring a government photo ID that matches your reservation name, and a credit or debit card in your own name for the deposit hold ($50–$200 per night).
+A parent's card won't clear — even with a signed letter and even if you call ahead.

 Top U.S. cities for hotels you can book at 18